Zlogene/repomator/README.md

 # repomator

 This script is designed to handle gentoo keywording and stabilization lists work.
-It uses bugzilla REST api rather than `xmlrpc` which is marked as [obsolete](https://bugzilla.readthedocs.io/en/latest/integrating/apis.html#api-list) by bugzilla developers.
+It uses bugzilla REST api rather than `xmlrpc` which is marked [obsolete](https://bugzilla.readthedocs.io/en/latest/integrating/apis.html#api-list) by bugzilla developers.
-The work is still in progress so script will recive major updates later, to expand its possibilities.
+The work is still in progress so the script will recive major updates later, to expand its possibilities.

 # requirements